danielbchapman/Motion/README.md

 ---------------
 Motion is a piece of software built over toxiclibs and Processing that provides a framework for kinetic (responsive) projections for use in live performance and installation art.
 Motion combines a physics engine and rendering engine in an accessible cross platform framework with an accessible open-source license.

-How to I use Motion?
+How do I use Motion?
 --------------------

 Download and compile the source!
 You’ll need access to a couple other projects, most notably toxiclibs and Processing.
 Due to the nature of Maven (and my shear laziness) there is a bit of manual configuration required to get it up and running.
 Just send me an e-mail chapman@danielbchapman.com and I’ll be happy to walk you through it.